FAQ

 In the second session I usually will begin a full intake where I will take notes and ask you questions about your history, relationships, habits, and lifestyle.
 This will help give me context for what’s going on in your life currently.

-While I work somatically, this mainly involves guiding clients toward a felt sense of their body; I do not do hands-on bodywork or tissue manipulation.
+While I work somatically, this mainly involves guiding clients toward a felt sense of their body.
+I do not do hands-on bodywork.